Srinidhi94/personal-finance-dashboard/CONTRIBUTING.md

 ## Adding Support for New Banks

-The expense tracker is designed to be extensible.
+The dashboard is designed to be extensible.
 To add support for a new bank:

 1. Create a new parser module in the `parsers/` directory
 2. Implement the extraction function following the pattern in other parsers